The History of InfoAge Science & History MuseumsOral Histories - Oral History of FELIX LAVICA

 He received his B.S.
 In Engineering Physics at NYU.
 He worked at Evans from 1951-1984, 33 yrs, praising Evans for having facilities for constructing anything needed by the Project Engineer.
 These facilities included Machine, Carpenter, Sheet Metal, Foundry Shops.
 He started working for Nucleonics Branch, designing and building radiation detection equipment.
 Then he joined EW Lab with Max Adler, its Director, then to Avionics Lab at Evans, and next to Ft.
 Eustis, working on Data Transmission and various radar propagation experiments.

-Felix then cited an anecdote which occurred in the South Pacific with Basil Markow, a Physicist and Chief of Radiation Sources.
+Felix then cited an anecdote that occurred in the South Pacific with Basil Markow, a Physicist and Chief of Radiation Sources.
 While on Kusai Island, the natives built a canoe to enable Felix and Basil to travel between islands, one which they paid for with their own money.
-Unfortunately, the canoe was built to the smaller frame of the average native, and was too small for them to use.
-They shipped the canoe back to Eniwetok, and then to the labs, packaged with radioactive packing material which couldn’t get past Evan’s Security, and so it was disassembled into pieces, whlch were then reassembled ,and is believed yet to be on display at Ft.
+Unfortunately, the canoe was built to the smaller frame of the average native and was too small for them to use.
+They shipped the canoe back to Eniwetok, and then to the labs, packaged with radioactive packing material which couldn’t get past Evan’s Security, and so it was disassembled into pieces, which were then reassembled, and is believed yet to be on display at Ft.
 Monmouth.

-REMBASS was an outgrowth of, and based on SEOPS, used in Vietnam.
-It contained magnetic and seismic sensors which were reduced in size.
-They sensed presence of people and weapons.
-Seismic sensors would detect presence of a person, wheeled or tracked veicles.
+REMBASS was an outgrowth of and based on SEOPS, used in Vietnam.
+It contained magnetic and seismic sensors that were reduced in size.
+They sensed the presence of people and weapons.
+Seismic sensors would detect the presence of a person, wheeled or tracked vehicles.
 The data would be picked up by a Receiving Station via a Data Link.
 Felix has available photos of such sensors.

 Felix indicated that 2 people lost jobs as a result of McCarthy’s “Witch Hunt”.
 One, a Lou Kaplan, who was found to be a reader and a contributor to a Communist Newspaper.
 He ended up leaving his job to work in his family’s candy store.

-Felix enjoyed working at Evans, no traffic, large parking lot never more than half full and a well stocked shop facility, just a great place to be working.
+Felix enjoyed working at Evans, no traffic, large parking lot never more than half full, and a well-stocked shop facility, just a great place to be working.
 There was a Bowling League composed of many, one of whom, Ben Bookbinder, is still bowling today.
-The Cafeteria, run by a fellow named Sam, provided good cooked food in 1951.
+The Cafeteria, run by a fellow named Sam, provided well-cooked food in 1951.
 He was an excitable type but did a great job.
 After he left, others took over, providing machines to dispense cold food items.
 Evans provided a country-like atmosphere and was therefore known as the “Country Club of Fort Monmouth”.

 Page created August 10, 2002